beejjorgensen/bgnet0/src/bgnet0_part_0500_projecthttp.md

 and that should start it listening on port 28333.

-Code it so we could also specify an optional port number like this:
+**ALSO** code it so we could also specify an optional port number like
+this:

 ``` {.sh}
 $ python webserver.py 12399